Mokotów Prison Massacre

-The Massacre in the Mokotów prison - mass murder of residents of the Mokotów prison in Warsaw by the Germans on the second day of the Warsaw Uprising.
+The Massacre in the Mokotów prison was a mass murder of residents of the Mokotów Prison in Warsaw by the Germans on the second day of the Warsaw Uprising.
 On August 2, 1944, soldiers of the Waffen-SS - SS-Pz.
 Gren.
 Ausb.-und Ers.
 Btl.
 3 (of SS-Panzer Division "Totenkopf") shot about 600 Poles on the premises of the prison at 37 Rakowiecka Street.
 It was one of the biggest crimes committed by the Germans in Mokotów during the suppression of the Warsaw Uprising.
 During the massacre, some prisoners actively resisted the Nazis, which allowed several hundred people to escape to the area controlled by the insurgents.

 Before the outbreak of the Uprising

 Soon after the Germans entered Warsaw (28 September 1939), the former Polish penitentiary at 37 Rakowiecka Street was adapted for the needs of the occupying forces.
 The Gerichtsgefängnis in der Rakowieckastrasse 37 was henceforth a prison under the authority of the German special courts (Sondergericht), and its residents remained in the hands of the Gestapo after serving their sentence.
 In addition to prisoners subordinate to special courts, officers of the Polish Army, who did not fulfil the obligation to register with the German authorities, economic criminals and Germans convicted of criminal offences, were also detained at Rakowiecka Street.
 The prison was quickly filled and the number of detainees far exceeded its standard capacity.
-Many Polish employees of the prison secretly cooperated with the underground Service for Poland's Victory - later with the Home Army.
+Many Polish employees of the prison secretly cooperated with the underground Service for Poland's Victory – later with the Home Army.
 Thanks to their help, many people involved in underground activity managed to leave the prison.

 In the summer of 1944, the prison was under the authority of Commissioner Hitzinger.
-On July 23, 1944, in connection with the approaching Eastern Front, the release of prisoners sentenced to imprisonment for up to five years began - mainly Germans and Volksdeutsche, and later Poles.
+On July 23, 1944, in connection with the approaching Eastern Front, the release of prisoners sentenced to imprisonment for up to five years began – mainly Germans and Volksdeutsche, and later Poles.
 Within five days, 655 people were released, including about 300 Poles.
 However, as a result of bribery of prison authorities, Hitzinger ordered that the release of the detainees be halted.
-On August 1st, one hour before the uprising broke out, 11 more prisoners were released.
+On August 1, one hour before the uprising broke out, 11 more prisoners were released.

 According to the records kept by the deputy head of the prison, court inspector Kirchner, at the time of the outbreak of the uprising there were 794 more prisoners in the prison at 37 Rakowiecka Street, including 41 minors.